cliffc2/cliffnotes/README.md

  ```

 -----
 >Troubleshooting note: If you have problems, check your path to make sure jormungandr can find the node-config.yaml (should be in the jormangandr folder).
-Also check your ports to make sure they are pointing to the right number. i.e. when you run ```jcli rest v0 node stats get -h http://127.0.0.1:3101/api ``` but the port is 3100 or some other number you will get an error.
+Also check your ports to make sure they are pointing to the right number. i.e. when you run ```jcli rest v0 node stats get -h http://127.0.0.1:3100/api ``` but if the port is 3101 or some other number you will get an error.
 Also the genesis block (BLOCK0_HASH) we are using for this 0.5.6-0.7.0 rc3 testnet does not work with rc7
 for 0.7.0 rc7